darklife/darkriscv/boards/de10nano_cyclonev_mister/README.md

 led = aa55
 1>
 ```
-You should see DEBUG on upper 4 leds, and LED on the lower ones.
+You should see 0x55 on the 8 leds.

 To clean the board-related objects:
 ```